 Do I have to stay for the entire Orientation?

-Yes, Orientation covers essential content for students to be successful at Mason and must attend the entire freshman orientation program in order to be eligible to register for classes.
-Summer Orientation are two-days, while Winter Orientations are one-day and virtual.
+Yes, Orientation covers essential content for students to be successful at Mason and must attend both sessions in order to be eligible to register for classes.

 Is there a fee to attend Orientation?